jeremy-lunarg/Vulkan-Tools/BUILD.md

 Vulkan Loader Library

-- Building the cube and vulkaninfo applications require linking to the Vulkan Loader Library (libvulkan.1.dylib)
+- Building the Vulkan Cube and Vulkan Info applications require linking to the Vulkan Loader Library (libvulkan.1.dylib)
   - The following option should be used on the cmake command line to specify a vulkan loader library: